AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 ## Refreshing URLs

-Each URL has a 12-hour expiry by default.
+Each URL has a 12‑hour expiry by default.
-When your links expire, just re-run:
+When your links expire, just rerun:
 ```bash
 create-demo-assets
 ```